 Reviewing the evidence for the effectiveness of tier 2 lifestyle weight management programmes

-The Public Health Programme Lead for Physical Activity, Nutrition and Obesity was working collaboratively with the CCG.
+The Public Health Programme Lead for Physical Activity, Nutrition and Obesity was working collaboratively with the ICB.
 They requested from their in-house Evidence Assistant, a review of evidence for the effectiveness of tier 2 lifestyle weight management programmes for adults in the UK to inform future decision-making.

 The search question was defined as: